 For business, there primarily 5 Digital Marketing Content Types That Drive Business:

 Merely creating content and hoping for the best, will not do.
+To be successful you must have a content marketing strategy.
 Several factors need to be taken into consideration when producing content.

 Identify the Purpose of Your Content